Summer Internships

 -Anna Grabowsky, 2023 Intern, Student Board of Directors member (2023-2025)

-The cohort will be no larger than 8 students.
-Depending on interest and quality of applications, the final group may be comprised of one of each of the above positions or a mix of multiple students in a few of these roles.
+The cohort will be no larger than 5 residential students, and limited commuter positions may be offered.
+The final composition of the group may not include every position listed above; it will depend on interest and quality of applications.
 If you’re in college, studying a field that’s not listed here but believe you could build skills while contributing to our sustainability mission, you’re encouraged to apply.

 Skills, strengths, and qualifications needed: All undergraduate and graduate college students are eligible.
 Tenderfoot is a place to experiment, fail, try again, and diversify your skill sets.
 Genuinely, prior experience is not necessary.
 Students who get the most from working with us will be generally curious and interested in developing skills relevant to both personal and professional life.
 Students who contribute the most will have a spirit of experimentation and be willing to help as they’re most needed.

 Accommodations: Living at Tenderfoot is a lot like going to camp as an adult, complete with warm beds in the main lodge, lots of time outside, hot showers, and group meals.
-Students in Residence share living space with fellow student staff, Work Away-ers, and Tenderfoot’s Directors.
-Three ground-level bedrooms (a quad & two doubles) and a bathroom are available for summer guests.
+Interns-in-Residence share living space with fellow student staff, Work Awayers, and Tenderfoot’s Directors.
+Three ground-level bedrooms (a quad & two doubles) and a bathroom are available for summer staff.
 Meal prep and clean-up responsibilities are shared amongst all residents.
-Tenderfoot sits on 16 acres with ample outdoor recreation opportunities, including a pond for swimming, kayaking, and fishing, a campfire ring, hammocking, and hiking trails.
+Tenderfoot sits on 16 acres with ample outdoor recreation opportunities, including a pond for swimming, kayaking, and fishing, plus campfire rings, hammocking, and hiking trails.
 We also encourage screen-free indoor entertainment with a collection of board games, card games, puzzles, craft supplies, and musical instruments.
 Given our rural location, cell phone service is spotty, but we have strong wifi.

-Compensation: Housing and groceries are provided for the duration of the internship.
+Compensation: Housing, utilities, and groceries are provided for the duration of the internship.
 Students will have a budget for project implementation & prototyping of designs.

 Students seeking academic credit for this experience will need to register for summer coursework at their home college or university.
 Tenderfoot can provide documentation of the experience as needed.